 The future of the real estate market in Israel is fraught with uncertainties.
 Regions close to the Gaza Strip have been particularly affected, with a noticeable drop in property prices in areas such as Sderot, Ashkelon, and Ofakim.
 Areas that were once thriving have experienced a reversal of their dynamics.
 In some parts of the south, for instance in Ashdod, prices have dropped by 10-15% since the beginning of the conflict.
 Conversely, in other southern areas such as Be’er Sheva, the price of rental apartments has increased by approximately 2%, due to the relocation of many residents from cities and kibbutzim close to Gaza.

 Presently, the Israeli real estate market stands at a crossroads, grappling with significant challenges and uncertainties.
 The previous stagnation, exacerbated by the direct and indirect impacts of the war, have given rise to an unprecedented situation.
-The forthcoming months will be crucial for assessing the long-term impact of these events on the market and observing the responses of individuals, companies, and regulators to this period of turbulence.
+The forthcoming months will be crucial for assessing the long-term impact of these events on the market and observing the responses of homeowners, companies, and regulators to this period of turbulence.
 It is crucial for policymakers to understand these complex dynamics to facilitate a stable and sustainable recovery of the Israeli real estate market.